Ralph H. Baer: Inventions

-Awards
+Awards and tributes

 In addition to being considered "The Father of Video Games", Baer was recognized as a pioneer in the video game field.
 His accolades include the G-Phoria Legend Award (2005), the IEEE Masaru Ibuka Consumer Electronics Award (2008), the Game Developers Conference Developers Choice "Pioneer" award (2008), and the IEEE Edison Medal (2014).
 Baer was posthumously given the Pioneer Award by the Academy of Interactive Arts and Sciences at the 2015 Game Developers Conference.

 On February 13, 2006, Baer was awarded the National Medal of Technology by President George W. Bush in honor of his "groundbreaking and pioneering creation, development and commercialization of interactive video games".
 On April 1, 2010, Baer was inducted into the National Inventors Hall of Fame at a ceremony at the United States Department of Commerce in Washington, D.C.
 While Baer's contributions had generally been overlooked by more recent advances in video game technology development, Baer had stated "In view of the fact that the President of the United States of America hung the National Medal of Technology around my neck in a White House ceremony in 2006, and in view of my having been inducted into the National Inventors Hall of Fame, I really don't feel neglected."

-On May 10, 2019, a statue was placed in his honor in Arms Park in Manchester, New Hampshire, and the area of downtown Manchester around it renamed as Baer Square.
+In 2006, Baer donated many of his inventions to the Smithsonian National Museum of American History.
+Following his death in 2014, his workshop was removed from the basement of his house on Mayflower Drive in Manchester and to the museum, where it is now on permanent display in the museum’s Innovation Wing.

+Legacy

 On April 8, 2021, the United States Mint announced that Baer and "Handball" would be honored as part of the American Innovation dollars program.

-Memory stones at Baer Square
+Baer Square

+On May 10, 2019, a statue was placed in Baer's honor in Arms Park in Manchester, New Hampshire.
+The area of the park around the memorial was renamed as Baer Square.
+One of Baer’s sons and several of his grandchildren attended the unveiling.
 The memorial was funded through a Kickstarter fundraising campaign.
-On the floor in front of the Ralph Baer statue are stones with individual inscriptions.
-Donors of a certain amount were allowed to choose the text for their stone.
-One element features a binary-code, translating to the ASCII codes for the word Muir, the name of its donor, Kelley Muir.